 Sunday Not Funday

-When Max and I were staying in Sliema, on a late Sunday morning we decided to wander the streets.
+When Paul and I were staying in Sliema, on a late Sunday morning we decided to wander the streets.

 We noticed that it was much quieter than other days.
 And that surprised us, considering that we thought weekends would be busy.

 We were going to have a snack at one of our favorite Pastizzerias near the Sliema waterfront.
 Yet, to our dismay it wasn’t open!